 Overall, the IFTRIP concept looks highly useful, and it is long overdue, but its positive impact on terrorism insurance remains to be seen.
 National pool res come with scores of caveats that can inhibit coverage.
 For example, in some cases, the amount of money available for payouts is capped, or payouts are offered on a first come/first serve basis, and damages in some instances must reach over $5 million (as with the Terrorism Risk Insurance Program Reauthorization Act – TRIPRA – in the US) in order to qualify for a payout.

 Additionally – and this is key – governments get to decide what qualifies as a terror attack.
 The Boston Marathon bombings in 2013, for example, were not considered terrorism by the US government regarding insurance issues.
-So just because an attack might be correctly and justifiably blamed on terrorism, it doesn’t mean that governments will activate their terrorism pool res and initiate insurance payouts to the affected parties.
+So just because an attack might be correctly and justifiably blamed on terrorism, it does not mean that governments will activate their terrorism pool res and initiate insurance payouts to the affected parties.

 Accordingly, while IFTRIP seems like an excellent idea, commercial entities, hotels included, should stay abreast of IFTRIP’s activities and monitor how it impacts their respective home country’s pool res.
 It could be that the coverage becomes more restrictive to ease the burden on national budgets and taxpayers.
 On the other hand, IFTRIP might cause national pools to expand coverage.
 Only time will tell.